virtualsecureplatform/TFHEpp/docs/GL.md

 ## Current Boundary

-This remains a correctness-oriented coefficient-domain implementation.
-Its bootstrap follows the paper's algebra, but the multiplication and transform kernels are not the fused Rader NTT, RNS hybrid switch, or optimized modular matrix-multiplication kernels used for the paper's measurements.
-Full-size evaluation is therefore not practical with the reference kernels.
+This remains a correctness-oriented implementation.
+Its bootstrap follows the paper's algebra, and base-ring multiplication now has an exact Rader/NTT backend.
+It does not yet keep repeated switch operands in the transform domain, fuse Rader butterflies as aggressively as the paper, or provide the paper's optimized modular matrix-multiplication kernels.
+Consequently, the base multiplication benchmark must not be interpreted as a full-bootstrap runtime.

 Storage sufficiency is also not a security or precision proof.
 The paper's `n256p17` and `n512p17` values use the full 214- and 430-bit 128-bit-security